Skip to content

 In most sessions, I combine both techniques.
 For example, in a complete treatment of the mid-face, I may use a cannula for the malar region and the nasolabial fold, and a needle for fine adjustments on the upper lip contour.
 This hybrid approach maximizes safety and precision of the result.

-Regardless of the chosen technique, I always apply topical anesthesia or local anesthetic block before the procedure.
+Regardless of the chosen technique, I always apply topical anesthesia or a local nerve block before the procedure.
 Most modern hyaluronic acid products already contain lidocaine in their formula, making the application quite comfortable.
 My patients are often surprised by how smooth the procedure is.

 Not all hyaluronic acid is the same.
 There are huge differences between the products available on the market in terms of quality, durability, behavior in tissues, and safety.
 In my office, I work exclusively with world-renowned brands that have extensive clinical studies proving their efficacy and safety.